 If you're looking for the very best training out there in Communication & Media Studies you can't do better than Stanford University.
-Graduates of the Communications program earn around $49,303 for their early career and $109,913 in their mid career.
-Based in Stanford, California, offers a dependable, suburban atmosphere for young people.
+Students from the Communication & Media Studies major at Stanford University get 56.3% above the average college graduate with the same degree.
+Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Every student who is interested in Communication & Media Studies needs to check out University of Pennsylvania.
 Communications majors from University of Pennsylvania get a earnings boost of around 37.7% above the average earnings of communication & media studies graduates.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 Seton Hall University is a wonderful option for individuals interested in a Communication & Media Studies major.
 Students from the Communication & Media Studies degree program at Seton Hall University make 29.9% more than the average college graduate with the same degree.
-The location of South Orange, New Jersey, is satisfactory for young people who like a more tranquil, suburban spot.
+Based in South Orange, New Jersey, Seton Hall supplies a secure, suburban environment for young people.